 For the 2018 Statewide Produce Perks Data Brief, click here.

 The Swetland team, led by Dr. Darcy Freedman, is comprehensively evaluating various aspects of Produce Perks by capturing data and identifying opportunities for increased impact and program advancement.
-Through this project, they will strengthen the existing nutrition incentive programs and inform the development of new, state-of-the-art strategies to increase affordable, healthy food access for individuals and families across the state of Ohio.
+Through this statewide evaluation project, the research team will analyze data, conduct evaluation studies, and collaborate with partners to develop innovative, community-based strategies to increase affordable, healthy food access for individuals and families across the state of Ohio.
 In addition to its ongoing evaluation of the program, the Swetland Center’s work around Produce Perks includes case studies, cross-sectional surveys, and pragmatic trials.

 Retail Case Studies

-The goal of the cross-sectional surveys is to identify predictors of incentive use at both retail and direct-to-consumer (e.g., farmers’ markets) settings and to identify fruit and vegetable consumption among various program users and non-users within the different settings.
+The goal of the cross-sectional surveys is to identify predictors of incentive use (Produce Perks program) at both retail and direct-to-consumer (e.g., farmers’ markets) settings and to identify fruit and vegetable consumption among various program users and non-users within the different settings.

-Some of the questions the surveys will try to answer include:
+Some of the questions and topics the surveys will try to answer include: